Beside the Mountain

 • Tip

-• Healthy Protein Balls with Dates and Ginger
+• Ginger Protein Balls with Dates

 • You can use (old fashion) rolled oats, or quick oats for this recipe.
 Either way, the oats will be blended down into small granules.